-Researchers at Michigan Technological University are involved in research both in the United States and overseas.
-These activities include the sharing and development of products, goods, hardware, software, or materials, as well as research involving technology that may be subject to U.S. export control laws and regulations.
-It is the University’s policy to comply with all applicable laws and regulations.
+Researchers at Michigan Technological University are involved in research in the United States and overseas.
+These activities include the sharing and development of products, goods, hardware, software, or materials, as well as research involving technology that may be subject to US export control laws and regulations.
+It is University policy to comply with all applicable laws and regulations.
 This statement summarizes key provisions of export control laws and regulations and discusses how the University will assist researchers in complying with these complicated requirements.

-- Government concerns about the destination country, organization, or individual, and
+- Government concerns about the destination country, organization, or individual.

 At Michigan Tech, the Technology Control Plan (TCP) is used to control the dissemination of Export Controlled (EC) information and other Controlled Unclassified Information (CUI) that may be utilized during the performance of Michigan Tech projects.

-Michigan Technological University adheres to the multiple federal agencies’ export control regulations.
+Michigan Tech adheres to multiple federal agencies’ export control regulations.
 The three main regulations are:

 The Department of State’s International Traffic in Arms Regulations (ITAR) implements the Arms Export Control Act (AECA).